 EXAMPLE: You send $500 and the fees are $100.
 You are eligible to have the fees covered on a maximum of 15% of what you deposited, so in this case, $75 will be reimbursed.

 How do I know the status of my deposit?

 You can check the status on any Bitcoin transaction by going to the blockchain website and entering your deposit’s address: https://www.blockchain.com/explorer.
 Deposits require 6 confirmations to be approved.

 Can I use my debit/credit card to buy and send Bitcoin?

 Yes, you can!
+In fact, we recommend it because purchases with a card are approved in a matter of minutes, while purchases through bank transfer can take several business days to be approved.
 Depending on the amount that you would like to deposit, you will have several sites to choose from.
-Not all exchange wallets accept cards as payment, so please visit the Cryptocurrency Exchanges page to find the best option for you.
+Not all exchange wallets accept cards as payment, so please check the Cryptocurrency Exchanges section near the top of this page to find the best option for you.

-*For faster deposits, we recommend using a credit or debit card that is not attached to a checking account*
+*For faster deposits, we recommend using a debit or credit card that is not attached to a checking account*

 Can I use cash to buy and send Bitcoin?

 Yes.
 There are currently over 3,000 Bitcoin cash machines (ATMs) worldwide with approximately 2,000 in the USA alone.
 LibertyX is a company that also offers cash payments with their own ATMs and Cashier stores.
 With either of these options you can pay directly in cash, in person and have the funds sent in Bitcoin to your BookMaker account.